-The closure of the former CCR unit in the manner described above provides a source control measure that minimizes infiltration and reduces the potential for migration of CCR constituents.
+The closure of the former CCR unit in the manner described above provides a source control measure that minimizes infiltration, reduces the migration potential of CCR constituents, and provides an opportunity for natural attenuation processes to remediate SSL constituents.

 3. SUMMARY OF WORK COMPLETED